-Let’s face it, motivating yourself is really hard - getting up early and on time, eating a well balanced diet, actually showing up to the gym, balancing your work life and family obligations - the rate race doesn’t end.
-It takes some serious discipline to develop good daily habits and stay motivated every day.
-It usually works for awhile.
-But how can you keep the momentum going?
-In life, you will fail over and over and over again, learn through experimentation, and push through failure if you’re going to ultimately succeed.
+Let’s face it, motivating yourself is hard – getting up early and on time, eating a well balanced diet, actually showing up to the gym, balancing your work life and family obligations – it’s difficult to juggle and prioritize all of these responsibilities.

-Here are Five Self Motivation Tips to Help Shift your Perspective
+Here are 5 Self Motivation Tips to Shift Your Perspective

 1. Our Thoughts Create Our Reality